 Play areas

-There are two play areas for children at Ham Hill.
-The Wildwood Play Zone is near the Prince of Wales pub, and the Hillfort Hideout is next to the Visitor Centre.
-These play areas were built by the ranger team using materials from the area.
+There are two natural play areas at Ham Hill, the Wildwood Play Zone located near to the Prince of Wales pub, and the Hillfort Hideout, located next the Visitor Centre.
+These play areas were constructed by the ranger team using local materials.

 Walking and running

-There are four marked trails at Ham Hill that you can follow.
-These take you to different parts of the site.
-There are also many other paths and open spaces for you to explore, if you feel confident.
-Some of these paths connect to bigger walking routes like the Liberty Trail, Monarch’s Way, and the River Parrett Trail.
+Ham Hill has four easy‑to‑follow walking trails that take you around all parts of the site.
+There are also lots of other paths and open spaces to explore if you feel confident finding your own way.
+Many of these paths link to local public footpaths and well‑known long‑distance routes, including the Liberty Trail, Monarch’s Way and the River Parrett Trail.

-You can download a map of Ham Hill below to see where the trails go.
+You can download our site map below to see where the waymarked trails go.

 Cycling